 ” The general who advances without coveting fame and retreats without fearing disgrace, whose only thought is to protect his country and do good service for his sovereign, is the jewel of the kingdom.”- Sun Tzu

 This understanding has also impressed upon me how a balance of compassion and humility serves in a leadership position.
 Grandmaster Khan was always an excellent example for me in this context.
-Many years ago, he led many personnel in high-risk situations throughout Southeast Asia.
+Many years ago, he led many personnel in high-risk situations throughout Southeast Asia and similarly dangerous zones.
 Yet, despite his high position and vast combat experience, he always signed his name with two Chinese characters that translate directly as ‘man of the fields’- essentially, ‘servant’.
 He considered himself simply as one who serves out of compassion, strength, and a protective spirit; while maintaining his own sense of center and self-value (or, as he often would say to me ‘Bow TO out of mutual respect, don’t bow DOWN out of fear’).

 One can lead with the quiet confidence earned through experience, wisdom, and sense of self.
 This taught me a deep understanding of the true way of the Warrior- one can walk this path with both firmness and gentleness, both a peaceful and protective spirit, and most importantly, tempering action with wisdom.
 The Warrior must always seek the balance.